hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 ## Task: `fetch_repo_prs`

-Fetches details about the PRs in a repo, placing the data in `vars.repo_prs` for use by other tasks.
+Fetches details about the PRs in a repo, returning the data for use by other tasks.

 ```yaml
 tasks: